"DSP Noise Reduction" and "Notch-2" features

 The "DSP Noise Reduction" and "Notch-2" features should be considered to be EXPERIMENTAL: They are still being tweaked for performance and they may be buggy - that is, they may crash or do something unexpected, such as cause odd distortion.

 If something happens, it will probably resolve itself in a second or two - but you might try turning the filter Off and then back on - but if that doesn't work, reload the web page.
-If you experience such issues with these new features, please note what was

 happening at the time (browser type, operating system, band, settings, frequencies, etc.) and send an email describing your observations to: na5b@hotmail.com